 - Do not miss the contrast words like however, although, nevertheless, etc

 - Do not try to solve all the questions mentally.
-Use the rough/ scratch paper for summarising and jotting down important points
+Use the rough/ scratch paper for summarizing and jotting down important points

 ALWAYS AND FOREVER